nicolasances/aws-notes/docs/load-balancer-ecs.md

 * Use an **existing Target Group** and select the one you created earlier.

 ## 4. Testing that it works
-Using the DNS name of the LB you should be able to call it on port 80 and it will route to the ECS Service.
+Using the DNS name of the LB you should be able to call it on port 80 and it will route to the ECS Service. <br>
+If you have configured **path-based listener rules**, use the right path.

 ## 5. Cleaning up resources
 To clean up all the resources in this guide: